Why work with me?

 I have a BSc (Hons) in Psychology, an MSc in Public Health Nutrition, am registered with the Association for Nutrition (ANutr) and a Certified Intuitive Eating Counsellor.

-Having worked in a weight-centric approach for several years (mostly working with schools and early years settings) I know how harmful weight-loss messages can be, and have witnessed that intentional weight-loss programmes just don't work.
+Having worked in a weight-centric approach for several years I know how harmful weight-loss messages can be, and have witnessed that intentional weight-loss programmes just don't work.

 My work with families is also informed by the intuitive eating framework, with babyled weaning being the first stepping stone in teaching babies (and their parents!) that they can trust their internal signals and that eating should be fun, sociable and satisfying.